learn-co-curriculum/java-mod-2-oop-pillars/README.md

 - Abstraction
 - Polymorphism

-Each of these pillars will be its own section where we will delve more into detail about the pillar and how it is applied in Java.
+Each of these pillars will be its own lesson where we will delve more into detail about the pillar and how it is applied in Java.
 For now, let us define each of these, so we are familiar with the term once we reach that lesson.